-The American healthcare industry faces complex workforce challenges, including staffing shortages and increasing demand for services.
-To meet these demands, employers are increasingly turning towards Registered Apprenticeship as a proven solution for recruiting, training, and retaining world-class healthcare talent in good, quality jobs.
-In 2023, there were 24,492 registered apprentices served in the healthcare industry, a 169 percent increase over the past 5 years.
+A highly trained healthcare workforce is essential to economic stability — delivering timely, high-quality care that lowers system costs and fosters healthier, more resilient communities.
+However, the healthcare industry faces complex workforce challenges including staffing shortages and increasing demand for services.
+To meet this demand, employers are increasingly turning to Registered Apprenticeship as a proven strategy to develop a skilled healthcare workforce—combining on-the-job training with classroom instruction to build competency and increase retention.
+In 2025, there were 36,892 registered apprentices served in the healthcare industry, a 43 percent increase over the last 5 years.

 Danielle Copeland, Executive Director, H-CAP